xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 title: Logging from a Library in .Net Core
 comments: true
 tags:
+  - dotnet
+  - netcore
-  - dotnet - core - logging - console
+  - logging
 ---
 In this post, I'll try to explain how to setup logging (and dependency injection in the process) in a .Net Core library, and setup an application configuring listeners and filters as an example.